yashprit/inspired-social/plugin/wp-content/plugins/wp-helpers/readme.txt

 * Remove the "Screen Options" tab.
 * Disable Upgrade Notifications for WordPress, Themes and Plugins (individually).
 * Hide Dashboard widgets.
-* Set the default Dashboard columns.
+* Set Dashboard columns.
+* View Screen Information in the Help Tab.
+* Bring back Blogrolls.

 = Writing =
 * Set the default Post editor (Visual or HTML).
+* Set Post Editor columns.
 * Totally disable the Visual Editor.
 * Increase the height of the Excerpt box when writing a Post.
 * Disable Autosave.